Live Log

 Rock & Folk

 Michael Chapman - True North The metaphors about the qualities imparted by age - when applied to fine whiskey, for example - seem to write themselves when listening to Chapman’s latest classic.
 Sure, his voice is bone dry, but that’s just part of the flavor profile for this rich dram of song, distilled down over more than 50 years as a recording artist.
 Wisdom and wit are both in abundant supply whether the songs are new or old.
-The musical setting is rich as well, with sensitive accompaniment by the likes of Steve Gunn (guitars), Bridget St. John (vocals), Sarah Smout (cello) and the great BJ Cole (pedal steel).
+The musical setting is rich as well, with sensitive accompaniment by the likes of Steve Gunn (guitars), Bridget St. John (vocals), Sarah Smout (cello), and the great BJ Cole (pedal steel).
 With True North and his prior album 50, Chapman is firmly in one of the finest late-career renaissances in recent memory.

 Jane Church - Calimocho Molotov!
-I wish the archivists of the future the best of luck with this band.
+I wish the future archivists the best of luck with this band.
 First, there’s the name, which refers neither to a member of the group or a house of worship, but rather an early demo by Sparks before they were called Sparks.
 Then there’s the fact that I bought a version of this album on cassette at a gig last year - and it only has three songs in common with this one!
 A few of those missing songs are available on singles but the rest will remain to be discovered by future generations happy to find some new chips from the master’s workbench.

 And, make no mistake, Matt Stevenson, the chief songwriter and singer in Jane Church, is a master of his craft, expertly constructing one wistful and memorable tune after another.
-He deals in a brand of bittersweet that brings home the fact that each day you live creates a trail of memories that you’re constantly managing whether you realize it or not - no matter how old you are.
-If that all sounds heavy, fear not: every song on this album is driven by a tight, swinging rhythm section, indelible melodic touches and a rich overlay of guitars and keyboards.
+He deals in a brand of bittersweet that brings home the fact that each day you live creates a trail of memories you’re constantly managing whether you realize it or not - no matter how old you are.
+If that all sounds heavy, fear not: every song on this album is driven by a tight, swinging rhythm section, indelible melodic touches, and a rich overlay of guitars and keyboards.
 When do I pre-order the box set?

 Tiny Ruins - Olympic Girls File under “not so very tiny” as Hollie Fullbrook’s project goes widescreen, adding exquisite production touches to her songs while never losing focus.
-Her limber voice, drenched with feeling, and her intricate fingerpicked guitar are still the foundation for the songs, which are extraordinarily well-crafted.
+Her limber voice, drenched with feeling, and her intricate fingerpicked guitar are still the foundation for the extraordinarily well-crafted songs.
 So much so, in fact, that it’s easy to see several of them as new classics, combining words and melodies in a fashion that grabs a firm hold on the hem of Nick Drake’s garment, to mention just one source of inspiration.
 Take Sparklers, for example, which is introduced by a warm blanket of acoustic guitar before Fullbrook enters with “I write your name in cursive on the air...” sung like a melodic sigh.
 You may need to catch your breath before she continues.
 And are you just imagining those drums, so tightly enmeshed as they are with her picking?
 The chorus, referring to the titular fireworks, refers to “no lasting magic,” but the song will stay with you for days, as will this wonderful album.

 Frankie & The Witch Fingers - Zam Like Jane Church, this Los Angeles quartet is on Greenway Records, which is quickly cornering the market in great rock & roll.
-Led by Dylan Sizemore, FWF specialize in overdriven but tightly structured mini-epics driven by the manic but precise drumming of Glenn Brigman.
+Led by Dylan Sizemore, FWF specializes in overdriven but tightly structured mini-epics driven by the manic but precise drumming of Glenn Brigman.
 Sizemore’s voice may at first strike you as thin and not up the task of keeping up with the assault of the guitars (and the horns, keyboards, and a kitchen sink or three) but you’ll soon find yourself hanging on every word - when you’re not shouting along, of course.
 The songs are rich with dynamics and densely structured segments and one of their signature moves is to hit a new level of intensity just when you think the energy has topped out.
 Thrills me every time and I can’t wait to see them live.
-I also note that this is their fifth album and I’m looking forward to catching up.
+I also note that this is their fifth album, and I look forward to catching up.

 Hand Habits - Placeholder Since their last album, 2017’s Wildly Idle, Meg Duffy has undergone changes in their life - that pronoun, for example - that no doubt inform the deep well of feeling here.
-But you need not know a thing about her personal life to find your way into these songs.
-Also, in those three years Duffy obviously expanded her craft as a writer, guitarist, and singer, and there’s a sense of rightness here - even a kind of serenity - that is nothing but beguiling.
-While I hope to get to one of their upcoming concerts, I can just as easily imagine finding fulfillment by putting laying back in a grassy field and watching the clouds float by as I listen.
+But you need not know a thing about their personal life to find your way into these songs.
+Also, in those three years, Duffy obviously expanded their craft as a writer, guitarist, and singer, and there’s a sense of rightness here - even a kind of serenity - that is nothing but beguiling.
+While I hope to get to one of their upcoming concerts, I can just as easily imagine finding fulfillment by laying back in a grassy field and watching the clouds float by as I listen.
 Placeholder is simply - or maybe not so simply - a lovely album.

 Cass McCombs - Tip Of The Sphere I’ve known the name for years, but it wasn’t until the recent Mojo feature on McCombs that I felt the push of passionate advocacy it can take to get you to listen.
 It turns out that the article’s description of his music, and McComb’s own words were spot on in making me think I would love this.
 I feel like I’m passing the test without studying as I still haven’t backtracked through his catalog, but this is a just really great folk-rock album, easily one of the best of the year.
 All the guitar hypnotism, song-craft, and harmony vocals the term “folk-rock” might bring to mind are here - in abundance.
 I’ve noted those more expert in McCombs’ music saying this is his finest album, but if his older work is even a fraction as good I have some incredible listening ahead.
 If you’re a laggard like me, start here.

 Julia Jacklin - Crushing Right from the start, with the grave Body, Jacklin’s second album puts her at the front rank of songwriters.
-Gone are the explicit nods to 1950’s balladry and 1960’s British folk that defined her debut.
-Song after song startles with arresting images, white hot emotions and committed performances.
+Gone are the explicit nods to 1950s balladry and 1960s British folk that defined her debut.
+Song after song startles with arresting images, white-hot emotions, and committed performances.
 Read more about this deep work of art in my article for Rock & Roll Globe.

 Sunwatchers - Illegal Moves This acid-drenched jazz-rock-freakout band is almost moving too fast to keep up with, following up last year's tumultuous II with this even harder-edged effort.
-And if you have any questions about what these master instrumentalists have on their minds, just check out the hilarious cover, which just may bring the down the wrath of Kraft Foods, should they ever see it!
+And if you have any questions about what these master instrumentalists have on their minds, just check out the hilarious cover, which just may bring down the wrath of Kraft Foods, should they ever see it!

 You may also enjoy: